 Some people swear by them, while others have not had much success.
 The upside of detox kits is that all supplements have been pre-measured and you’ll know you’ll be ingesting the right amount.

-Drug tests are a nuisance, but when it’s mandatory, it has to be done.
-This may be harder for regular weed users than occasional ones as THC tends to accumulate in the body with time.
-However, there are various ways to flush it out of the system and at least get it to non-detectable levels starting with drinking plenty of water and abstaining from weed.
+Drug tests, when mandatory, need to get done.
+This may prove to be harder for regular weed users than occasional users as THC tends to accumulate in the body with time.
+However, one way you can flush it out of the system naturally is by drinking plenty of water and abstaining from weed.